The Foundation of Organizational Growth Happens Along the S Curve of Business

 Pervasive Insights are the New Economies of Scale

-Data-driven, data-centric, and insights-centric are three terms that are often used interchangeably but there’s actually a big difference between them.
+Data-driven, data-centric and insights-centric are three terms that are often used interchangeably but there’s actually a big difference between them.

-- Data-centric organizations assess and temper their user data, leveraging it only to inform and validate rather than drive decision making.
+- Data-centric organizations assess and temper their user data, leveraging it only to inform and validate rather than to drive decision making.
 Data becomes a pillar to build on, which isn’t a bad approach, but it’s still one step short of the ideal usage of data within a business.

-- Insights-centric organizations process, study, test, humanize, and analyze data with logical reasoning to extract insights.
+- Insights-centric organizations process, study, test, humanize and analyze data with logical reasoning to extract insights.
 By leveraging statistical models and analyses to understand what’s happening in the market, companies are better equipped to predict upcoming trends and stay ahead of the curve.
-If you’re insights-centric, data is your map and compass—it gives you the information you need, but you’re interpreting it and making the critical decisions.
-It’s much harder than letting the data steer for you, but also much more effective, allowing you to validate decisions, and find out of the box solutions that have the potential to disrupt entire industries.
+If you’re insights-centric, data is your map and compass — it gives you the information you need, but you’re interpreting it and making the critical decisions.
+It’s much harder than letting the data steer for you but also much more effective, allowing you to validate decisions, and find out-of-the-box solutions that have the potential to disrupt entire industries.